-Buyer: the person, firm or Partnership who purchases the Goods from the Partnership
+Buyer: the person, firm or Partnership who purchases the Goods from the Company

-Contract: any contract between the Partnership and the Buyer for the sale and purchase of the Goods, incorporating these conditions
+Contract: any contract between the Company and the Buyer for the sale and purchase of the Goods, incorporating these conditions

 Delivery Point: the place where delivery of the Goods is to take place under condition 4

-Goods: any goods agreed in the Contract to be supplied to the Buyer by the Partnership (including any part or parts of them)
+Goods: any goods agreed in the Contract to be supplied to the Buyer by the Company (including any part or parts of them)

 Shelf Life: the date up to and including which the food can reasonably be expected to retain its specific properties if properly stored, storage conditions will need to be observed if the food is to retain its specific properties until that date